 Big Thunder Gold Mine (originally named Gold Hill Lode) was discovered in 1892 by two German immigrant miners, W.B.
 Krupp and J.A.
 Engle.
 They migrated across America separately but met in Keystone, SD.
-Their common language connected them and they eventually became and most maintained mine in the Keystone, SD mining district.
-It contains most types of rocks, structures and minerals indigenous to the area leading it to be a prime center to explore and expand Black Hills Gold Mining History.
+Their common language connected them and they eventually became partners at 35 years of age.
+By 1914, the 70-year-old miners had cut 680 feet into the mountain and 240 feet underground....32 years of trial, discovery, anticipation, disappointment and accomplishment.